SoundSliced/indexscroll_listview_builder/README.md

 **A:** Yes, the registration system automatically handles items being added or removed.
 The controller maintains a registry that updates as widgets are built/disposed.

 ### Q: How do I mix declarative (indexToScrollTo) and imperative (controller.scrollToIndex) scrolling?
-**A:** Version 2.2.0 introduces intelligent tracking that coordinates between both modes.
-When you use imperative scrolling and update `indexToScrollTo` in the `onScrolledTo` callback, the widget recognizes this and won't trigger a redundant declarative scroll.
-This allows smooth interaction between imperative controls and parent state management.
-For pure imperative control where scrolling persists across rebuilds, set `indexToScrollTo: null`.
+**A:** Version 2.2.0 introduces intelligent tracking with two modes:

+1. **Coordinated Mode**: Update `indexToScrollTo` in the `onScrolledTo` callback.
+The widget recognizes this and won't trigger redundant scrolls, allowing smooth coordination between imperative controls and parent state.

+2. **Auto-Restore Mode**: DON'T update `indexToScrollTo` in the callback.
+The widget automatically detects when a rebuild occurs and the controller's position differs from the declarative target, then auto-restores to the home position.
+Perfect for temporary imperative scrolls that should return to a fixed position on rebuild.

+For pure imperative control where scrolling persists indefinitely across rebuilds, set `indexToScrollTo: null`.

 ````